-- c.
-Personnel Service establishments not to exceed 2,000 gross square feet and having no permanent outdoor storage or outdoor display of services.
-The following uses shall be permitted: - (1) Barber Shop - (2) Beauty Shop - (3) Electronic Repair Shop - (4) Taylor Shop - (5) Shoe Repair Shop - (6) Any similar uses as determined by the Board of Zoning Appeals. - d.
-Day Care Facilities not to exceed 2,000 gross square feet. - e.
+- (11) Any similar uses as determined by the Board of Zoning Appeals. - c.
+Personnel Service establishment not to exceed 2,000 gross square feet and having no permanent outdoor storage or outdoor display of services.
+The following uses shall be permitted: - Shop (2) Beauty Shop (3) Electronic Repair Shop (4) Taylor Shop (5) Repair Shoe Shop (6) Any similar uses as determined by the Board of Zoning Appeals.
+Day Care Facilities not to exceed 2,000 gross - e.
 Public parks and public recreational facilities. - f.
 Planned Unit Developments, subject to the standards and procedures set forth in Section 11-413. - g.
-Churches and other places of worship. - 2.
-Height Regulations.
-The principal structure(s) shall not exceed twenty (20) feet in height except when the structure utilizes a gable or hip roof with all slopes being five vertical to twelve horizontal or greater, then the height from the eave line to the ridge line shall not be counted part of the "height of building."
-(SEE ILLUSTRATION 1)
+Churches and other places of worship.

+2. Height Regulations.
+The principal structure(s) shall not exceed twenty (20) feet in height except when the structure utilizes a gable or hip roof with all slopes being five vertical to twelve horizontal or greater, then the height from the eave line to the ridge line shall not be counted part of the "height of building."(SEE ILLUSTRATION 1)